 Light Pattern Problem Description Suggested Resolution 1234 Memory modules are detected, but a memory configuration or compatibility error exists.
 Ensure that no special memory module/memory connector placement requirements exist.
 Verify that the memory modules that you are installing are compatible with your computer.
 Reinstall the memory modules and restart the computer.
 If the problem persists, contact Dell.
-For instructions on contacting Dell, see your User's Guide.
-1234 A possible system board resource and/or hardware failure has occurred.
-Perform the procedures in "Resolving Software and Hardware Incompatibilities" on page 32.
-If the problem persists, contact Dell.
-For instructions on contacting Dell, see your User's Guide.
-A possible expansion card failure has occurred.
+1234 Routine system activity preceding video initialization.
+Watch your monitor for on-screen messages.
+1234 A possible expansion card failure has occurred.
 Determine if a conflict exists by removing a card (not a graphics card) and restarting the computer.
 If the problem persists, reinstall the card that you removed, remove a different card, and then restart the computer.
 Repeat this process for each card.
 If the computer starts normally, troubleshoot the last card removed from the computer for resource conflicts (see "Resolving Software and Hardware Incompatibilities" on page 32).
 If the problem persists, contact Dell.
-For instructions on contacting Dell, see your User's Guide.
-1234 Another failure has occurred.
-This pattern also displays when you enter system setup and may not indicate a problem.
-Ensure that the cables are properly connected to the system board from the hard drive, CD drive, and DVD drive.
-If the problem persists, contact Dell.
-For instructions on contacting Dell, see your User's Guide.

-Light Pattern Problem Description Suggested Resolution 1234 The computer is in a normal operating condition after POST.
+1234 Routine system activity preceding video initialization.
+Watch your monitor for on-screen messages.
+1234 1234 The computer is in a normal operating condition after POST.
+NOTE: The diagnostic lights flicker briefly; they are turned off after the computer successfully boots to the operating system.
 None.
-NOTE: The diagnostic lights turn off after a short time if the computer is in a normal operating condition after POST.